 If an opcode takes arguments (always from the top of the stack), they are given in parentheses.
 Note that the order of arguments can be seen to be reversed in non-functional style (explained below).
 Opcodes marked with - do not push an item onto the stack (do not return a result), those marked with are special and all others push exactly one item onto the stack (their "return value").
 Opcodes marked with F, H, B or C are present since Frontier, Homestead, Byzantium or Constantinople, respectively.
-Constantinople is still in planning and all instructions marked as such will result in an invalid instruction exception.

-In the following, mem[a...b) signifies the bytes of memory starting at position a up to but not including position b and storage[p] signifies the storage contents at position p.
+In the following, mem [a...b) signifies the bytes of memory starting at position a up to but not including position b and storage[p] signifies the storage contents at position p.